ntnn/mindl/README.md

 go get -tool github.com/ntnn/mindl@latest
 ```

-Then use it in a Makefile:
+Then use it e.g. in a Makefile:

 ```makefile
 GOLANGCI_LINT_VER := 2.10.0